Volunteer Work With Sea Turtles!

 Get your feet sandy at a turtle project

 For those who can brave long walks, late night shifts, insects, and occasional downpours, volunteer work with sea turtles can be one of the most rewarding experiences of your life.
 Volunteering on a nesting beach is hard work; an opportunity to make a difference, participate in wildlife scientific research, and meet new people.

 The benefits of volunteering include new experiences, lots of good exercise, learning a new language, and a good addition to a growing resume.
 At most projects, the work involves participating in nightly beach patrols, looking for nesting adult female turtles and helping researchers collect data and protecting nests.
 Depending on timing, volunteers may also help release baby sea turtles (or "hatchlings").
 Each project works with specific species including primarily leatherbacks, olive ridleys, and green turtles.

 SEE Turtles can connect you for free with a sea turtle conservation volunteer project.
 Volunteering costs from $20/day to several thousand per week for food and lodging depending upon the location.

 Positions as research assistants at no cost may be available for those with experience or a background in biology and can commit to at least two months.
-If interested, please mention that in the notes section of the matching form.

 To volunteer, you need: